Singles & Solo Travel

 $2425

-Visit Morocco a country with a heady mix of cultures, religions, languages with ancient roots and a strikingly modern outlook.
-The influence of Romans, Arabs and Europeans are spotted everywhere.
-Morocco is a unique blend of the African Berber, Arab and Mediterranean.
-For centuries travelers have crossed shifting sands and braved mountain passes in search of mythic Morocco.
-On this singles vacation you will be dazzled by royal palaces, extraordinary oasis and spectacular feats of hospitality.
+Morocco has been staunchly independent throughout its history creating a heady mix of cultures, religions and languages with ancient roots and a strikingly modern outlook.
+For centuries travellers have crossed shifting sands and braved mountain passes in search of mythic Morocco.
+On this amazing singles vacation you will be dazzled by Morocco's royal palaces, extraordinary oasis and spectacular feats of hospitality.

 Morocco Desert and Kasbahs Singles Vacation Itinerary

-Welcome Dinner at Rick’s Cafe Restaurant, the mythical saloon from the 1942 film "Casablanca", has finally been transformed from celluloid to wood, glass and plaster.
+Welcome Dinner at Rick’s Cafe Restaurant, the mythical saloon from the 1942 film "Casablanca".
 Set in an old courtyard-style mansion built against the Old Medina, the restaurant piano bar is filled with architectural and decorative details reminiscent of the film.

 FezToday we explore Fez, the cultural and spiritual center of Morocco, founded in 790 AD and the oldest of the three imperial cities.
 Our guided tour includes the medieval Medina, the old part of the city, which has been continuously inhabited since the 10th century and still bustles with a throng of colorfully costumed tribal people, from olive-dealers and veiled women, to merchants and traditional bell-ringing water-sellers.